Dantescur/tmdbts/README.md

 ## ⚙️ Configuration

-When initializing `Tmdbts`, you can provide a `TmdbConfig` object to customize its behavior.
+When initializing `Tsmdb`, you can provide a `TmdbConfig` object to customize its behavior.
 This allows you to set your API key, override the base URL, add custom headers, or define default query parameters for all requests.